By Jim Sease

 You might think it’s important to find a doctor close to home.
 It might be possible but it’s not necessarily easy.
 In the case of EMR, I think probability of success is more important than convenience.
 You may have only one chance to get the job done right.
 Good EMR doctors are few and far between.
 If you are in a hurry it might be best to start by contacting a doctor in the list below and be willing to travel if necessary.
 If you have some time you could try to find an EMR doctor closer to home.

 Here is a list of some EMR doctors that I know about.
-It is mostly based on feedback from readers of this webpage.
-There are probably many more EMR doctors that are not in this list if you look around.
+There are many more EMR doctors that are not in this list if you look around.

 California Pacific Medical Center (CPMC), San Francisco, CA